 The Agnes O’Kane Award will be presented annually to a volunteer who has contributed to the growth of youth orchestras in Ireland.
 The award recognises the vital contribution that volunteers have had in the growth of youth orchestras over the last thirty years.

 A nomination has been accepted by the IAYO Board for the 2018 award.
-However, if you would like to nominate a person for the award, please send a description of their activities in the area of youth orchestras, outlining why you think their work has been exceptional.
-Nominations should be two or three A4 pages and can be submitted by post or email to the IAYO office by Monday 16 January 2017 for the 2017 Festival.
+However, if you would like to nominate a person for the 2018 award, please send a description of their activities in the area of youth orchestras, outlining why you think their work has been exceptional.
+Nominations should be two or three A4 pages and can be submitted by post or email (firstname.lastname@example.org).

 The Agnes O’Kane Award for 2016 was presented to Gina O’Leary (Shine) for her work of many years in developing the instrumental programme, orchestras and ensembles at St Canice’s National School in Kilkenny where Gina has promoted access to music for all children and fostered and developed musical talent in the school.
 Thanks to the efforts of Gina, generations of young people have had access to instrumental tuition and playing in ensembles with numerous students having progressed to careers in music.